hung-cybo/yargs-escape-line-break/README.md

 The actual output is the following.

-The description of `--foo` option are displayed at the end of output.
+The description of `--foo` option is displayed at the end of the output.

 ```shell
 ./cli.js completion #Strike TAB